RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Related Work

 \subsection{LiDAR and Radar Place Recognition}

-The widespread adoption of LiDAR maps in autonomous driving has catalyzed significant progress in LiDAR place recognition (LPR)~\cite{ ma2022overlaptransformer, luo2024bevplace++, komorowski2022improving, ma2023cvtnet}.
+The widespread adoption of LiDAR maps in autonomous driving has catalyzed significant progress in LiDAR place recognition (LPR)~\cite{ma2022overlaptransformer, luo2024bevplace++, komorowski2022improving, ma2023cvtnet}.
 We recommend referring to~\cite{yin2025general} for a comprehensive survey.
-Despite their precision, LiDARs are prone to signal attenuation and noise in adverse weather conditions, leading to performance degradation in LPR systems~\cite{qi2025lrfusionpr, luang2025reslpr}.
+Despite their precision, LiDARs are prone to noise in adverse weather, leading to performance degradation in LPR systems~\cite{qi2025lrfusionpr, luang2025reslpr}.

 In contrast, the inherent robustness of radar has sparked increasing interest in radar place recognition (RPR).
-Many existing methods has primarily leveraged scanning radars for their relatively dense and accurate nature.
-For example, KidnappedRadar~\cite{suaftescu2020kidnapped} learns to extract rotation-invariant features, while ReFeree~\cite{kim2024referee} utilizes statistical methods for lightweight descriptor generation.
-RaPlace~\cite{jang2023raplace} employs the Radon transform for robust representations, and Open-RadVLAD~\cite{gadd2024open} operates at the radial frequencies for feature clustering.
-However, scanning radars are often constrained by their hardware cost and physical footprint, which limits their adoption in autonomous vehicles.
-While single-chip radars offer a more deployable alternative, they present greater challenges due to their inherent data sparsity and noise.
-To achieve robust RPR for single-chip radars, AutoPlace~\cite{cait2022autoplace} incorporates a temporal feature accumulation strategy.
-SPR~\cite{herraez2024spr} integrates RCS features to improve recognition accuracy.
-More recently, the emergence of 4D imaging radars has introduced elevation resolution, offering promising prospects.
-TransLoc4D~\cite{peng2024transloc4d} uses sparse convolutions for feature extraction, and 4D RadarPR~\cite{chen20254d} validates the robustness of 4D RPR in harsh scenarios.
+Many existing methods have primarily leveraged scanning radars for their relatively dense and accurate nature.
+For example, KidnappedRadar~\cite{suaftescu2020kidnapped} learns to extract rotation-invariant features, ReFeree~\cite{kim2024referee} utilizes statistical methods for lightweight descriptor generation, RaPlace~\cite{jang2023raplace} employs the Radon transform for robust representations, and Open-RadVLAD~\cite{gadd2024open} operates at the radial frequencies for feature clustering.
+However, scanning radars are often constrained by their hardware cost and physical footprint.
+Phased-array radars provide a more deployable alternative, where the 3D and 4D subcategories, classified by output dimensionality, have both seen extensive application in autonomous driving.
+For instance, AutoPlace~\cite{cait2022autoplace} achieves place recognition on the low-resolution and elevation-limited ARS-408 3D radar via temporal feature accumulation, and TransLoc4D~\cite{peng2024transloc4d} explores the effectiveness of sparse convolution in processing 4D radar point clouds.
+Recently, to bridge the gap between disparate radar types, SHeRLoc~\cite{kim2025sherloc} extends the paradigm to heterogeneous radar place recognition.

-Despite these strides, the practical utility of RPR remains constrained by the lack of extensive radar databases~\cite{nayak2024ralf}.
-Leveraging the widespread availability of LiDAR-based infrastructure, cross-modal place recognition has emerged as a pragmatic paradigm for all-weather localization.
+These advances establish RPR as the logical choice for all-weather localization when radar maps are available.
+However, where extensive LiDAR infrastructure already exists, constructing dedicated radar maps at scale involves substantial overhead.
+This positions R2L place recognition as a complementary solution for scenarios where existing LiDAR maps are queried by onboard radar sensors for reasons of cost or weather robustness.